Studio Policies.

 Tuition.

-Tuition is based on the length of the lesson.
-Guitar and Piano Labs are one hour each week.
+Tuition is based on the length of the lesson and type of lesson.
 Individual lessons can be taken in either weekly 20-minute timeslots or 30-minute timeslots.
 Lesson lengths can be doubled or scheduled twice a week for students with exceptional drive and dedication.
 The length of lesson is meant to help with practice expectations for students and to set students up for success during the week.
 Longer lessons means more material to practice and prepare.

-Please speak with me directly to inquire about current rates.
-Scholarships are available based on financial need for students with exceptional dedication and commitment.
+I require a non-refundable deposit to register for a time slot for any type of lesson.
+Please speak with me directly to inquire about current rates, payment schedules, etc. Scholarships are available based on financial need for students with exceptional dedication and commitment.

 Dismissal from Lessons .